Lebanese Meat Pies (fatayar). The raw and the cooked.

 For the dough:

-Whisk together the flour and salt in a mixer bowl or medium bowl.
+- Whisk together the flour and salt in a mixer bowl or medium bowl.
 Create a well in the center and add the oil and proofed yeast mixture.
-Using a stand mixer fitted with the hook attachment or by hand, slowly work the wet ingredients into the dry, adding the 1 cup and 1 tablespoon of water slowly.
+Using a stand mixer fitted with the hook attachment or by hand, slowly work the wet ingredients into the dry, adding the remaining 3/4 cup water slowly.

 To fill, shape, and bake the fatayar: